KaiLangen96/toulouse-memory-game/README.md

 ### Third-Party Testing

-As one of the most useful ways to test my website I send it out to many friends and family to try out the game and collect their feedback.
+As one of the most useful ways to test my website, I send it out to many friends and family to try out the game and collect their feedback.
 This way my website was not only tested on way more browsers but also on a lot of different screen sizes and I managed to gather a couple opinions about the card sizes on smaller screens for example.

 ### Lighthouse